peiyong86/CarND-Vehicle-Detection/writeup.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and the default parameters used in udacity course can generate good results.
+So I just use the default parameters.
+One different part is that I use three different scales instead of single scales.
+Because the vehicles can appear in different scales in the video.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).